Lapin0t/phd-manuscript/main/06_instances.typ

 languages, rather low level and centered around explicit control flow using some form of first-class continuations.
 Let us now turn to a radically different language: pure untyped #short.llc with weak head reduction semantics.
-There will be several hurdles to overcome, so lets give an overview, in increasing order of difficulty.
+There will be several hurdles to overcome, so let us give an overview, in increasing order of difficulty.

 *Typing* #sym.space.quad The language is untyped, but our framework for substitution requires some set of types.
-This is quite easy to overcome with a benign change of perspective, we can see any untyped language as an un#[*i*]typed language, that is, a language with a single type.
+This is quite easy to overcome with a benign change of perspective, as we can see any untyped language as an un#[*i*]typed language, that is, a language with a single type.

 *Configurations* #sym.space.quad The language is presented with natural